oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 2. Review Forecast Results:

     Now, let's review the forecast results
-    1. We get general information like OCID (forecast ID), description, etc.
+    1. We get general information like OCID (forecast ID), description, and Training Messages etc.
-    2. We get the generation time of the forecast, the total number of series provided for the forecast, and the forecast horizon, we can also download the forecast results in the download.zip
+    2. We get the generation time of the forecast, the total number of series provided for the forecast, and the forecast horizon, we can also download the forecast results by generating the download.zip
-    3. Dropdown list of series for which we want to see the visualization of forecast

     ![](images/lab5-forecast-result-page.png " ")

 ## Task 8: Explore the Forecast and Explainability
 1. Forecast:
     The next step is to explore the forecast graph which has forecast and historical data along with prediction intervals
+    - Highlighted box 1 highlights to select series from dropdown list
-    - Highlighted box 1 highlights the forecast for a particular time step
+    - Highlighted box 2 highlights the forecast for a particular time step
-    - Highlighted box 2 highlights information on forecast metrics like lowest error metric measure, the number of methods ran, etc.
+    - Highlighted box 3 highlights information on forecast metrics like lowest error metric measure, the number of methods ran, etc.

     ![](images/lab5-forecast-graph-page.png " ")